demingfactor/storytellingsa/src/cms/events/2023-07-09-future-events.md

 archived: false
 permalink: /{{ type }}/{{ page.fileSlug }}/index.html
 ---
-**2025 PROGRAM** - On rare occasions, when changes are made to the program, we will notify everyone on our email list.
-Please check with the host if in doubt.
+**2025 PROGRAM** - On rare occasions, when changes are made to the program, we will notify everyone on our email list or please check with the host if in doubt.
 Otherwise:

-* **Lunch** of shared finger-food  **from 1pm to 2pm (people bring a little something to add to the table)**
+* **Lunch** of shared finger-food  **from 1pm to 2pm (people bring a little healthy something to add to the table)** Note meetings start with a socialising around communal meal.
-* **Stories** intended for adults not children **2pm to 4pm**
+* **Stories,** intended for adults not children, are from **2pm to 4pm** with a short break.
-* **Listeners** welcomed as much as tellers
+* **Listeners** welcomed as much as Tellers
-* **Themes** are a catalyst, open to interpretation
+* **Themes** are a catalyst ... open to imaginative interpretation
 * **Guests** and new members welcome
-* **Venues** indoors &/or outdoors – be prepared
+* **Venues** indoors &/or outdoors, some in private homes – be prepared
+* **Fundraisers to cover costs -** $5 raffle; Trading table - cash purchases of produce and such

 **NEXT MEETING**

-**Sunday 27 April** Theme *Guilty* … 2:00 to 4:00pm Dover Gardens Scout Hall, 26 Quintus Tce, Dover Gardens.
+**Sunday 27 April** Theme *Guilty* … 2:00 to 4:00pm Dover Gardens Scout Hall, 26 Quintus Terrace, Dover Gardens.
 Enquiries: Vivienne  0439 420 994

 **FUTURE MONTHLY MEETINGS FOR 2025**

-**Sunday 25 May** **Alert!
-Slightly different to usual meetings!** Shared finger food lunch 1:00 to 1:45pm; Storytelling (curated) with an interval.
+**Sunday 25 May** **ALERT!
+Slightly different to usual meetings!** Shared finger food lunch 1:00 to 1:45pm; Storytelling 1:45 for 2pm start.
 Theme: *Delving into Dilemmas*  1:45 for a 2:00pm start.
 Finish at around 4:00pm.

-Programmed as a performance in SA’s History Festival.
-Guide Hall, Reserve, Cnr Glynburn Rd/Rochester St & Howard Tce, Leabrook.
-Enquiries: Olga Farnill 8431 6161
+Programmed as a performance with an interval as part of **SA’s History Festiva**l.
+Venue: Guide Hall in Phillips Reserve, Corner Glynburn Road, Rochester Street & Howard Terrace, Leabrook.
+Enquiries: Olga 8431 6161

-**Sunday 15 June** Shared finger food lunch 1:002:00pm; Story sharing *Blood red* … 2:00 4:00pm 51 Jimmy Watson Drive, Woodcroft.
-Enquiries: Daphne 0438 368 374
+**Sunday 15 June** Theme *Blood red* … 2:00 4:00pm 51 Venue: Private home in Woodcroft.
+Enquiries: Vivienne  0439 420 994

-**Saturday 19 July** See separate flyer about optional workshop attendance (and small fee). *Workshop (Theatre Skills )* 10:00am12:30pm.Shared finger food1:002:00pm Story sharing *Fishy …* 2:00-4:00pm Guide Hall, Reserve, cnr Glynburn Rd, Rochester St & Howard Tce, Leabrook.
+**Saturday 19 July**  10:00am12:30pm Optional morning Workshop exploring ***Theatre Skills*** applicable to Storytelling -a small fee.
+Lunch 1:002:00pm Story sharing *Fishy …* 2:00-4:00pm Guide Hall, Reserve, cnr Glynburn Rd, Rochester St & Howard Tce, Leabrook.
 Enq; Olga Farnill8431 6161

 **Saturday 16 August**Shared finger food lunch 1:002:00pm; Story sharing *Different Perspectives .…* 2:00-4:00pm 1 Byrnes St, Brooklyn Park.
 Enq: Sue Harris 8443 6031